-Snow showers Monday night will lead to slick roads: Pinpoint Weather Alert Day
+Snow showers overnight will lead to slick roads: Pinpoint Weather Alert Day

-DENVER -- Snow showers will continue to fall Monday evening before ending early on Tuesday morning before sunrise.
+DENVER -- Snow showers will continue Monday evening before ending early on Tuesday morning before sunrise.
 Roads are expected to become slick Monday night, especially after the sun sets and pavement temperatures cool.
 Some roads will still be slick during the Tuesday morning drive.

-Monday is a Pinpoint Weather Alert Day due to anticipated travel impacts.
+Monday and Tuesday are Pinpoint Weather Alert Days due to anticipated travel impacts.

 Snowfall totals will be 1 to 4 inches in metro Denver, 1 to 3 inches on the northern Front Range, 3 to 6 inches for the Palmer Divide and foothills and about 1 to 3 inches in the mountains.